lawrence-iviani/rhasspy-lisa-odas-hermes/README.md

 ## Command-Line Options

 Based on the pyaudio module, although they are tunable with several personalization they must be equal as defined in the ODAS revceiver.
-The default value are defined https://github.com/lawrence-iviani/rhasspy-lisa-odas-hermes/blob/master/config_file/lisa.cfg
-And must match the ODAS configuration file as defined in the field [ODAS] odas_config.
+The default values are defined in [config_file/lisa.cfg](https://github.com/lawrence-iviani/rhasspy-lisa-odas-hermes/blob/master/config_file/lisa.cfg) and must match the ODAS configuration file as defined in the field [ODAS] odas_config.

 ```
 usage: rhasspy-lisa-odas-hermes [-h] [--sample-rate SAMPLE_RATE]